Wal8800/wal8800.github.io/docs/_posts/2022-10-08-ray-rllib-opentelemetry.markdown

 2022-09-26 10:43:08,620 — train_ppo — INFO — return: -21.176, ep_len: 15.686 win rate: 0.265 ep_hands_played: 27.329 ep_games_played: 245,
 ```

 The default RLlib metric didn't indicates how long it spent sampling the environment.
-Before Ray v2.0, it provided `sample_time_ms` but the value doesn't make sense if we add it together wth `learn_time_ms`.
-This is because the sum didn't equal to the `training_iteration_time_ms`.
+Before Ray v2.0, it provided `sample_time_ms` but the value doesn't make sense if we add it together with `learn_time_ms` as the sum didn't equal to the `training_iteration_time_ms`.

 Fortunately, [Ray allows us to instrument the framework using OpenTelemetry](https://docs.ray.io/en/latest/ray-observability/ray-tracing.html) so we can generate traces and get a better understanding of the underlying operations.